-Ralph Mitchison – Property & Construction sector specialist
+Ralph Mitchison – Property & Construction Specialist

 In the wake of the Government’s announcement in July 2015 that mortgage interest relief would be capped at 20% for individual landlords, brokers have reported a surge in buy-to-let mortgage applications by limited companies.